 i2Coalition, Civil Society: Paragraphs 29 through 26 express points important to achieving the Goals by preserving the openness of the Internet from both a technical and regulatory standpoint.
 These paragraphs should not be deleted.

-Maintaining and building an Internet that is free and rights-based, open, accessible for all, and nurtured by multi-stakeholder participation
+[Maintaining and building an Internet that is free and rights-based, open, accessible for all, and nurtured by multi-stakeholder participation]

 Czech Republic, Government : CZ proposes to combine para 30, 33 and 34.
 The rest from this group to be deleted.